Man-ish743/HR-Employee-Data-Analysis/README.md

 # HR-Employee-Data-Analysis

 ## Objective
-This project aims to show the distribution of employees on the basis of their age, gender, work location, job titles and work tenure.
+This data analysis project aims to provide insights of a company over the distribution of employees on the basis of their age, gender, work location, job titles and work tenure.
 ## Tools
 mysql powerbi